ojalaquellueva/gnrs/README.md

 **Operating system**

-The GNRS runs in the unix environment within the bash shell.
-The current version was developed on a server with the following attributes:
+The GNRS runs in the unix environment within the bash shell, with a PostgreSQL database and an API layer in PHP.
+The current version was developed on a server with the following attributes.
+It has not been tested in other environments.

 Ubuntu 14.04.5
 GNU bash, version 4.3.11(1)-release (x86_64-pc-linux-gnu)

-It has not been tested in other environments.

-**Database**
+PHP 2.5.0

-PostgreSQL 9.3 or higher
+PostgreSQL 9.3

 ### Dependencies